1. The competition is meant to be fun!

-18. Exhibitors (all Classes) may submit entry forms and photographs either by mail or by email.
-Where photographs are submitted by email, they must be in jpg format, no greater than 150 dpi.
-Photos will not be returned.
+18. Exhibitors (all Classes) may submit entry forms and photographs by by email.
+Where photographs are submitted they must be in jpg format, no greater than 150 dpi.

-19. Two international judges will adjudicate.
+19. An International judges will adjudicate.
 The decision of the judging panel will be final and no correspondence will be entered into.

-21. The following special provisions apply to entries in Classes 18, 19 and 20 only:-
+20 The following special provisions apply to entries in Classes 18, 19 and 20 only:

-21/c.
-The photograph entered must feature Highland cattle/calves; it should preferably not depict people or other animals.
+22. The photograph entered must feature Highland cattle/calves; it should not depict people or other animals.
 It may be funny, cute, fascinating, entertaining, interesting, or simply a beautiful representation of Highland cattle in their element - you choose the class that best represents.

 22. In submitting an entry in any Class of this competition, the exhibitor authorises the Highland Cattle Breeders Group to publish the photograph corresponding to that entry on the Highland Cattle Breeders Group website and to use/publish the photograph in any subsequent Highland Cattle Breeders Group promotional material or activities.
 If used by the Highland Cattle Breeders Group in this way outside the competition, the source of the photograph will be appropriately acknowledged as to source.